Elliott (1783 ship): Slave ship

-Eighth slave voyage (1798-1799): Captain John Parkinson acquired a letter of marque on 21 March 1798.
+8th voyage transporting enslaved people (1798–1799): Captain John Parkinson acquired a letter of marque on 21 March 1798.
 He sailed from Liverpool on 2 May, bound for West Central Africa and St. Helena.
+In 1798, 160 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.
+This was the highest number in the period 1795–1804.

-He delivered his slaves at Martinique on 2 January 1799.
-He had embarked an estimated 549 slaves and he actually landed 503, for an estimated loss rate of 8.4%.
+Elliot delivered 503 captives at Martinique on 2 January 1799.
 She left Martinique 24 January, and arrived back at Liverpool on 21 March.
 Elliott had an initial crew of 62 men, and lost seven.

-Ninth slave voyage (1800-1802): Captain Timothy Boardman acquired a letter of marque on 7 June 1800.
+9th voyage transporting enslaved people (1800–1802): Captain Timothy Boardman acquired a letter of marque on 7 June 1800.
 He sailed on 8 August 1800.

-It is not clear where he purchased his slaves, or exactly where in the British Caribbean he delivered them.
+It is not clear where Elliot acquired captives, or exactly where in the British Caribbean she delivered them.
 She left her delivery port on 2 February 1802 and arrived at Liverpool on 21 April.
 Elliot had an initial crew of 50 men, and had 18 crew deaths.

-Tenth slave voyage (1802-1804): Elliott had two masters on this voyage, A. Lawson and John Livingston.
-She sailed from Liverpool on 20 July 1802 bound for the Bight of Biafra.
+10th voyage transporting enslaved people (1802–1804): Elliott had two masters on this voyage, A. Lawson and John Livingston.
+She sailed from Liverpool on 20 July 1802, bound for the Bight of Biafra.
 (Because she sailed during the Peace of Amiens, her captain did not acquire a letter of marque.)
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-She purchased slaves at Bonny and arrived at Havana in March 1803.
-She had embarked an estimated 408 slaves and she actually landed 367, for an estimated loss rate of 10%.
+Elliot purchased captives at Bonny and arrived at Havana in March 1803.
 She arrived back at Liverpool on 12 July.